Endless Travel Plans

 • TOTAL POTENTIAL SAVINGS: $1,900-3,200

-Realistic savings: Most families implement 50-60% of strategies = save $1,000-1,800
+Realistic savings: Most families implement 50-60% of these strategies and save $1,000-1,800.

-Bottom line: Budget family can do Punta Cana for $5,500-6,000 with smart planning vs $7,500-8,500 booking last-minute without strategies.
+Bottom line: A budget family can do Punta Cana for $5,500-6,000 with smart planning vs $7,500-8,500 booking last-minute without strategies.

-"We used EVERY strategy: booked 11 months ahead through CostcoTravel (saved $700), flew Tuesday/Wednesday with one stop (saved $400), packed everything (saved $120), skipped second excursion (saved $300), garden view room (saved $500).
-Total trip: $5,900 vs quoted $8,200.
-Worth the planning effort!"
+"We used every strategy we could find: booked 11 months ahead through CostcoTravel (saved $700), flew Tuesday with one stop (saved $400), packed everything from home (saved $120), skipped the second excursion (saved $300), garden view room (saved $500).
+Total trip: $5,900 vs the $8,200 we were originally quoted."

 Sample Budgets: 3 Real Family Scenarios

-Scenario 1: Budget-Conscious Family of 4 (Kids Ages 5 & 8)
+Scenario 1: Budget-Conscious Family of 4 (Kids Ages 5 and 8)

-Goal: Minimize cost while maintaining quality experience
+Goal: Minimize cost while maintaining a quality beach experience

 Resort: Riu Palace Bavaro (7 nights) $4,200